sidharth2189/CarND-Path-Planning-Project/Model_Documentation.md

 ## Valid trajectories

 ### The car is able to drive at least 4.32 miles without incident.
-A video of the simulation can be found [here](https://github.com/sidharth2189/CarND-Path-Planning-Project/blob/master/Path_Planning.mp4)
+A video of the simulation can be found [here](https://github.com/sidharth2189/CarND-Path-Planning-Project/blob/master/Path_Planning.mp4).
 In the video, the vehicle has run for well above 7 miles without any incident.

 Below are snapshots from a run on the simulator.

+The vehicle has run without any incident for 10 miles.
 ![10 miles](images/10_miles.jpg)

+The vehicle has run without any incident for 15 miles.
 ![15 miles](images/15_miles.jpg)

 ### The car drives according to the speed limit.